Numerical Approximation of Asymptotically Disappearing Solutions of Maxwell's Equations: Function spaces and variational formulation

-Another issue to address is related to the fact that the boundary of the computational domain consists of two connected components $\Gamma_i$ and $\Gamma_o$.
-In such a case, the electric field $\vec{E}$ is unique up to a harmonic form (harmonic function, constant on $\Gamma_i$).
+Another issue to address is related to the fact that the boundary of the computational domain consists of two connected components $\Gamma_i$ and $\Gamma_o$, which is an artifact of how we treat the far field.
+Even though there are methods, such as perfectly matched layer, absorbing boundary conditions, or others, that treat the far field more accurately, the solutions presented here decay rapidly in space and, therefore, we can simply add an outer boundary with homogeneous Dirichlet boundary conditions.
+If the initial conditions is a harmonic form for $\vec{E}$ and $\vec{B}_0=0$, then, as is easily computed, the solution does not change in time.
+If we did not have the outer boundary, then such phenomenon will not happen.
+From this, it can be concluded that if a harmonic form is part of the initial condition, then this part is going to be unchanged when propagated in time.
+However, since the goal is to show that the energy of the system dissipates over time (for any initial condition that does not have the harmonic form as a component), we consider only initial conditions that are orthogonal to the space of harmonic forms.
 To resolve the ambiguity, we consider electric fields in a subspace of $\widetilde{H}_{\textrm{imp}}(\curl)$, which is orthogonal to the one-dimensional space of harmonic forms.
 Let $\hh$ be the unique solution to the Laplace equation:

 Then, define $H_{\textrm{imp}}(\curl)$ as the space of functions orthogonal to $\grad\hh$:

 Finally, for the time-dependent problem considered here, the relevant function spaces are

 In another words, if $H(\mathcal{D})$ denotes any of the Hilbert spaces $H_0(\grad)$, $H_{\textrm{imp}}(\curl)$, or $H_{\textrm{imp}}(\dive)$, then $H(\mathcal{D};t)$ is the space of functions, which for each $t\in [0,\infty)$ takes on values in $H(\mathcal{D})$.
 We assume that the elements of any of the spaces $H_0(\grad;t)$, (resp. $H_{\textrm{imp}}(\curl;t)$, or $H_{\textrm{imp}}(\dive;t)$) are differentiable with respect to $t$ as many times as needed.
 We refer to McLean~\cite{2000McLeanW-aa} and also Monk~\cite{2003MonkP-aa} for properties of the above spaces, and related density results.